ChuprinaDaria/OLX_Scrapper_To_telegram_bot/README.md

 # OLX Ads Monitoring Telegram Bot

-A Python-based Telegram bot that automatically monitors free ads on OLX and sends them to a Telegram channel.
+A Python-based Telegram bot that automatically monitors free ads on OLX and sends the freshest ads to specified Telegram chats.

 ## 🚀 Features

-- Monitors new listings on OLX based on specified criteria.
-- Automatically posts listings to a Telegram channel.
-- Supports configuration via an `.env` file for API keys and other settings.
+📡 Monitors new listings on OLX and OTOMOTO in real time, only sending the freshest ads 📤 Automatically posts listings to Telegram chats, with or without images, using Markdown formatting 🛠️ Built-in admin panel directly in Telegram — add, view, or delete tracked URLs without touching the code ⚙️ Configured via a .env file — store your bot token, chat IDs, and other settings safely 🚀 Uses DrissionPage for fast, stealthy scraping without full Selenium overhead 🔁 Supports parallel checking of multiple URLs for better performance 🧠 Smart interval handling — checks more frequently if new ads are found 💾 SQLite database with deduplication, expiry tracking, and auto-cleanup 👥 Supports multiple Telegram chat IDs
+🔐 Admin-only access to bot commands and management features
 - Uses the [DrissionPage](https://github.com/michiya/DrissionPage) library for parsing OLX pages.
-- Customizable check intervals to suit your needs.
-- Supports multiple Telegram chat IDs.
-- Includes filtering and hashtagging for easy categorization of ads.

 ## 💻 How to Use